theabrad/conversation-api/README.md

   }
 }
 ```

+# Add User to a Conversation
+Send a POST request to `localhost:3000/users/:user_id/conversations/:conversation_id/adduser`
+with the User ID and the Conversation ID

 # List all Conversations by a User
 After authenticated(see above) you can list all of the conversations that